octohost/tentacles/README.md

 The proxy service runs on port 80.
 The /get interface for nginx in api.conf runs on port 81.

+The octohost/tentacles container should run on port 82.

 To /get, /set and /del virtual hosts.